Trade names of medicinal products

 Which suffixes are accepted for invented product names?

 A suffix should not convey any promotional message or be misleading.
 Numbers should be avoided, as they can be mixed with the strength of the product.
-Table 1 lists examples of suffixes which are not generally acceptable, even though they may still appear in old product names.
+Examples of suffixes which are not generally acceptable are listed below, even though they may still appear in old product names.

 Addition of a suffix to a product name may be accepted if its use can be deemed to improve patient safety.
 In addition, the suffix should make it easy to distinguish the product from other medicinal products on the market, or make its use clearer in such a manner that the user of the product understands it.
 It is recommended that the suffix VET be incorporated into the name of veterinary medicines.
-Table 2 lists suffixes that Fimea accepts under certain conditions.
+Suffixes listed below are accepted by Fimea under certain conditions.

 Formation of a generic product name